nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ### Styling a Component

-As mentioned, we write all Component-styles in a separate `.module.css` files.
+As mentioned, we write all Component-styles in separate `.module.css` files.
 This is like writing any CSS in a separate file (besides the fact that we use [PostCSS][]).

 This concept of writing styles on dedicated CSS files and importing them within JavaScript (or React) is a pattern named **[CSS Module](https://github.com/css-modules/css-modules)**.
 These allow us to write PostCSS (or regular CSS, or any flavor of CSS if you have a way of interpreting it) within a `.module.css` and import the class names directly to our React Components.